jss367/jss367.github.io/_posts/2022-09-17-distributions.md

 Whether things are truly continuously distributed or not can be a bit of a question of definition.
 If time and space are quantized, then nothing in the physical world is truly a continuous uniform distribution.
 But these things are close enough.
 Some uniform distributions are:
 * Random number generators (in the ideal case)
-* The location a dart lands on a dartboard
+* If you show up to a bus stop where the bus arrives every hour but you don't know when, the arrival time will be a continuous distribution from 0-60 minutes
-* Asteroid impacts (roughly - it would only be continuous given a steady state of the universe)
+* Timing of asteroid impacts (roughly - it would only be continuous given a steady state of the universe, so doesn't work for very long time scales)

 ## Gaussian (or Normal) Distribution